 Fisherman’s Wharf is in the Historic Strand District.
 Views of the water and the Tall Ship Elissa are gorgeous!
 And if you’re in Galveston for a cruise, it is close to the Galveston Cruise Terminal.

 It’s open every day of the week for lunch and dinner.
 Prior reservations are not required, but you may want to make reservations online to guarantee a seat.

 Before your meal arrives, a bag of fresh, hot bread is brought to your table and served with whipped butter.
 The soft, flavorful bread melts in your mouth.
 The bread lovers in our family could have dined just on this!

-The food was beautifully presented, which for some reason, makes the meal even better.
-The Greek salad I had, which included mixed greens, tomatoes, cucumbers, Kalamata olives, feta cheese, and Greek dressing, was the perfect light meal.
+The food was beautifully presented, which for some reason, made the meal even better.
+The Greek salad I had, mixed greens, tomatoes, cucumbers, Kalamata olives, feta cheese, and Greek dressing, was the perfect light meal.

 Writer’s Recommendation: Gulf Red Snapper served with rice pilaf and fresh vegetables.

 Cafe In The Park In Moody Gardens Hotel

 Cafe in the Park is a casual, light, airy restaurant located on the first floor of the Moody Gardens Hotel and is only open to hotel guests.
 If you stay here, dine here – you’ll love it.
 If not, the hotel has plenty of other nice casual restaurants open to the public.
 See below.